 Business need: Enable information discovery and access based on needs and utilization

 The US federal government is in the ultimate business of serving the country’s citizens and other stakeholders.
-Since their ability to hire and onboard all the staff they need is often limited, they turn to contractors for support.
+Since the ability to hire and onboard all the required staff is limited, contractors are relied upon to bridge the gaps.

 Agencies operate many libraries and information centers to capture and publish knowledge and data for policy-making, research and other purposes.
 One such library—the National Library of Education—has been supported over the years by LAC Group.
 NLE needed a number of library services for its diverse user base, including education researchers and legislators and state departments of education.

 Business solution: Array of library services including cataloging, web portal development and bibliometrics